Pavan-1dev/LICreports/EXPERIMENT-02.md

 ---

-# AC ANALYSIS – GAIN AND FREQUENCY RESPONSE
+# AC ANALYSIS – GAIN AND BANDWIDTH CALCULATION

 AC analysis determines the **frequency response of the amplifier**.